Harriet crushed by a coffin as Will takes revenge in Emmerdale

 "What he does is pretty horrific" says Katherine Dow Blyton

-Emmerdale vicar Harriet Finch (Katherine Dow Blyton) comes face to face with stalker Will Taylor (Dean Andrews), her bad boy ex-lover who she believed was dead, and is subjected to a terrifying attack in the church where he attacks her with a coffin!
+Emmerdale vicar Harriet Finch (Katherine Dow Blyton) comes face to face with stalker Will Taylor (Dean Andrews) – her bad boy ex-lover who she believed was dead – and is subjected to a terrifying attack in the church where he throws a coffin at her!

 Evil Will was exposed as being behind the creepy intimidation campaign last week, when Harriet’s colleagues from her days as an undercover cop revealed the toxic Taylor hadn’t died when he was released from prison some years ago as the horrified holy woman believed.